 The Group has an embedded process for the identification, evaluation, reporting, treatment, monitoring and reviewing of the major strategic, business and operation risks within the Group.
-The Audit Committee, Risk Management Committee and Board of Directors review the effectiveness of the risk management function and deliberate on the risk management and internal control frameworks, functions, processes and reports on a regular basis.
+The AC, RMC and Board review the effectiveness of the risk management function and deliberate on the risk management and internal control frameworks, functions, processes and reports on a regular basis.

-For the period under review, the Board of Directors is assisted by the internal auditors and the management to effectively embed risk management and controls into the corporate culture, processes and structures within the Group.
-The yearly risk assessment from the business units are consolidated and updated into the Group Risk Register, highlighting the major risks and the existing key controls.
+For the period under review, the Board of is assisted by the internal auditors and the management to effectively embed risk management and controls into the corporate culture, processes and structures within the Group.
+The risk assessment from the business units are consolidated and updated into the Group Risk Register, highlighting the major risks and the existing key controls.
 They are then compiled into Group Risk Profile based on the impact and likelihood of occurring, for the Board attention in managing and monitoring these risks.